charlierguo/gmail/README.md

     # play with your gmail...
     g.logout()

-There is a shortcut to avoid creating a new Gmail object

-    import gmail

-    g = gmail.login(username, password)

 You can also check if you are logged in at any time:

     g = gmail.login(username, password)
     g.logged_in # Should be True

-### XOAuth authentication (NOT IMPLEMENTED)
+### OAuth authentication

+If you have already received an OAuth2 access token from Google (https://developers.google.com/accounts/docs/OAuth2) for a given user, you can easily log the user in.
+(Because OAuth 1.0 usage was deprecated in April 2012, this library does not currently support its usage)

+    gmail = gmail.authenticate(username, access_token)

-### Gathering emails
+### Filtering emails

-Get messages in your inbox:
+Get all messages in your inbox:

-    g.inbox().emails()
+    g.inbox().mail()

-Get messages with some criteria:
+Get messages that fit some criteria:

     g.inbox().mail(after=datetime.Date(2013, 6, 18), before=datetime.Date(2013, 8, 3))
     g.inbox().mail(on=datetime.Date(2009, 1, 1)